Browse

 I had this weird thought the other day: what if we're training AI to code all wrong?

-• Verbose syntax that trips us up: Looking at you, Java.
+- Verbose syntax that trips us up: Looking at you, Java.
 Sometimes I write more boilerplate than actual logic.

-• Legacy constraints we can't escape: C was designed in the 1970s.
+- Legacy constraints we can't escape: C was designed in the 1970s.
 We're still dealing with null pointer exceptions because of decisions made when computers had kilobytes of memory.

-• Human readability over machine efficiency: We optimize for our brains, not the hardware.
+- Human readability over machine efficiency: We optimize for our brains, not the hardware.
 That's fine, but what if we didn't have to?

-These aren't bugs, they're features of human-designed systems.
+Not bugs.
+Features of human-designed systems.
 But what if AI, unburdened by our cognitive limitations, could create something better?

-The "Metal-Up" Approach: Starting from Assembly
+Starting from Assembly

-From there, the AI would:
+From there, it would:

-1. Learn the hardware constraints: Memory management, CPU cycles, I/O operations, the actual physics of computation.
+- Learn the hardware constraints: Memory management, CPU cycles, I/O operations, the actual physics of computation.

-2. Build abstractions organically: Create higher-level constructs optimized for performance and clarity, not human comfort.
+- Build abstractions organically: Create higher-level constructs optimized for performance and clarity, not human comfort.

-3. Invent its own syntax: Design a language tailored to its own logic and processing capabilities.
+- Invent its own syntax: Design a language tailored to its own logic and processing capabilities.

 The Curiosity